What is Ultimate Beneficial Ownership (UBO)?

 According to the UN Office on Drugs and Crimes, global illicit proceeds total more than $2 trillion annually.
 Establishing the identity of a UBO prohibits a company from engaging in illegal activity, which may seek to avoid legal repercussions by concealing the beneficial owners’ identities.
 The anonymity allows for tax evasion, money laundering, corruption, embezzlement, terrorism financing, and other crimes.
 Bringing beneficial owners to light increases transparency and the security of the financial system.

-UBO Screening Regulations Around the World
+Global UBO Screening Regulations

 Since the revelations of the Panama Papers and Paradise Papers, governments worldwide have accelerated reforms: